therobut/pug2gohtml/README.md

 `pug2gohtml index.pug` (file extension optional)

 This will generate index.html.
 Make sure to check any template code within the produced file.
 I have found that the `{{...}}` statements can be a little garbled and may not work without some tweaking.
 This is due to the library used for conversion.

+## Contributing

+If you want to contribute to this small project, please feel free to submit a PR.

+Make sure to clone this repository **OUTSIDE** your GOPATH.
+This project is using Go's new experimental "modules" support, and is best not placed in GOPATH.